jboucly/tray-tube/README.md

 $ pnpm start:vue
 ```

+### Log output

+You can see the log output in the terminal where you run the app, or in the dev tools of the app (Ctrl + Shift + I or Cmd + Option + I on Mac).

+When you install the app, you can also see the log output in files in the `Logs` folder.

+On Mac, the logs are stored in `~/Library/Logs/TrayTube`.
+On Linux, the logs are stored in `~/.config/TrayTube/Logs`.
+On Windows, the logs are stored in `C:\Users\<username>\AppData\Roaming\TrayTube\Logs`.

+### Low Database

+If you want see the content of the low database, you can see it in the `userData.json` file.

+On Linux, the file is stored in `~/.config/yt-tray-app/userData.json`.
+On Windows, the file is stored in `C:\Users\<username>\AppData\Roaming\yt-tray-app\userData.json`.
+On Mac, the file is stored in `/Users/<username>/Library/Application Support/yt-tray-app/userData.json`.

 ## How to install the app on your system

 This app is not signed (❌💰), so you need to bypass the security of your system to run it.